The number of people ordering their glasses online continues to climb. Are you considering this growing trend?

 - Ill-fitting frames

 - Frames should not only look good, but fit comfortably.
-The only way to be sure they fit properly is to try them on.
-Although some online stores mail frames for you to try before purchase, others only offer a virtual fitting.
+The only way to be sure they fit properly is to try them on and have an optician make necessary adjustments.
+Although some online stores mail frames for you to try before purchase, others only offer a virtual fitting, which leaves room for error.

 - Lenses that don’t line up